11 Best Email Marketing Examples for Inspiration in 2023

 Letting your email subscribers know where they can find you can go a long way in helping them learn more about your brand and lays the foundation for earning qualified leads.

+Third on our list of email campaign examples is Airbnb.
 After a subscriber joins your list, you need to keep their attention.
 The best way to do this is offering content that’s tailored to their interests.

 The way you choose to accomplish this depends on your industry and business model.
 In our next example of email marketing, you can see how Airbnb does it by sending their users information about rentals in cities they’ve browsed.